-- 1. a special lightweight travelling exhibition on the thirtieth anniversary of the World Heritage Convention was prepared in six languages (English, French, Spanish, Arabic, Russian and Chinese) and provided free of cost to all States Parties to the Convention; - 2. a photographic exhibition entitled "Our Past, Our Future", with 60 photographs of selected World Heritage sites was created through the support of three sponsors: Japanese FIT, World Monuments Fund-France and UNESCO Goodwill Ambassador Marianna Vardinoyannis; - 3. a half-day press workshop on the World Heritage Convention and its thirtieth anniversary was held in October 2002; - 4. a new contract was established with a Japanese company for a series of 50 documentary films entitled "New Journeys into the World Heritage" focusing on UNESCO World Heritage sites, mainly in Asia; - 5. the production of a World Heritage calendar in cooperation with Panasonic is continuing, and a new three-year contract is in preparation. - 6. the cooperation with Südwestrundfunk (Germany) and Tokyo Broadcasting System (TBS) in the production of video films on World Heritage continues.
+- 1. A special light-weight travelling exhibition on the 30th-Anniversary of the World Heritage Convention was prepared in 6 languages (English, French, Spanish, Arabic, Russian and Chinese) and provided free of cost to all States Parties to the Convention. - 2.
+A photographic exhibition entitled 'Our Past, Our Future', with 60 photographs of selected World Heritage sites was created through the support of three sponsors: Japanese FIT, World Monuments Fund-France and UNESCO Goodwill Ambassador Marianna Vardinoyannis. - 3.
+A half-day Press Workshop on the World Heritage Convention and its 30th anniversary was held in October 2002. - 4.
+A new contract was established with a Japanese company for a series of 50 documentary films entitled "New Journeys into the World Heritage" focusing on UNESCO World Heritage sites, mainly in Asia. - 5.
+The production of a World Heritage Calendar in co-operation with Panasonic is continuing, and a new three-year contract is in preparation.

-(b) Publications
+6. The co-operation with Südwestrundfunk (Germany) and Tokyo Broadcasting System (TBS) in the production of video films on World Heritage continues.

+b) Publications:

 Eight issues of the World Heritage Review have been published and diffused in English, French and Spanish.
-A Russian edition is being produced since the beginning of 2002.
+A Russian edition is being produced since beginning 2002.
 Eight issues of the World Heritage Newsletter have been sent to more than 20,000 addresses.
-Within the World Heritage Papers series, the first five publications have been printed: Managing Tourism at World Heritage Sites, A Guide to International Assistance, Periodic Report Africa, World Heritage Marine Biodiversity Workshop, and Identification and Documentation of Modern Heritage.
+Within the World Heritage Papers series, the first 5 publications have been printed: Managing Tourism at World Heritage Sites, A Guide to International Assistance, Periodic Report Africa, World Heritage Marine Biodiversity Workshop, and Identification and Documentation of Modern Heritage.

-The World Heritage Map and Brochure "Our World Heritage" has been produced in an updated and redesigned version and the 2002 and 2003 editions of the World Heritage diary have been published.
+The World Heritage Map and Brochure 'Our World Heritage' has been produced in an updated and redesigned version and the 2002 and 2003 editions of the World Heritage Diary have been published.
 Twelve editions of the electronic newsletter WH News were prepared.

-(c) Thirtieth Anniversary of the World Heritage Convention:
+c) 30th Anniversary of the World Heritage Convention:

-An international congress "World Heritage 2002: Shared Legacy, Common Responsibility" was held in Venice (November 2002) to celebrate the thirtieth anniversary of the World Heritage Convention.
+An International Congress "World Heritage 2002:Shared Legacy, Common Responsibility" was held in Venice (November 2002) to celebrate the 30th Anniversary of the World Heritage Convention.
 The Congress gathered more than 600 experts from around the world to discuss the evolution of the Convention and to consider its role for the future.
 The Conference was one of the key events of the United Nations Year for Cultural Heritage.